JasonWang258/kblog/content/blog/follow-the-footsteps.md

 "No,you can't".
 Said the person🧔.

 “Why not”.
 Said the child.
 "No because you can only clone one person".
+Said the person🧔.

+So the child and the person said the same thing at the same time.
+They said "lets make it half me and you"!

+So they did.
+So the lonely child was never lonely again, he was a happy child.
+THE END